vectordotdev/vector/CONTRIBUTING.md

 #### Kubernetes E2E tests

-Kubernetes integration is quite complicated, a lot of things can go wrong.
+Kubernetes integration has a lot of parts that can go wrong.

 To cope with the complexity and ensure we maintain high quality, we use E2E (end-to-end) tests.